Haklim733/stream-data-pipe/README.md

 ## apache kafka -> ml inference -> kafka

-Run `docker compose -f docker-compose-ml.yaml up -d`
+Run `export COMPOSE_BAKE=true docker compose -f docker-compose-ml.yaml up -d`

 Messages are published to a kafka topic which is ingested by the 'ml' service using python faststream and huggingface to produce an emotion sentiment analysis that is sent back as a kafka topic.
 The topic names can be set in the docker-compose.yaml for notebook and ml services.